njamesgeorge1223/UK-Food-Magazine-Restaurant-Analysis-using-MongoDB/Logs/README.md

-This folder holds the log and debug files for the IPython notebooks, NoSQLAnalysis.ipynb and NoSQLSetup.ipynb.
+This folder includes the log and debug files for the IPython notebooks, NoSQLAnalysis.ipynb and NoSQLSetup.ipynb.

 ----